 👪 Serving size

-So if you're on the hunt for soft, healthy and delicious cookies and an abundance of zucchini, then give these Chocolate Chip Cookies with zucchini a try!
+So if you're on the hunt for soft, healthy, and delicious cookies and an abundance of zucchini, then give these Chocolate Chip Cookies with zucchini a try!

-🍪 Zucchini Chocolate Chip Cookie Recipe
+🍪 Chocolate Chip Zucchini Drop Cookie Recipe

 Ingredients